 The atherosclerotic plaque angiogenic adventitial Vv within atheroscleropathy is excessive and associated with MS, PD, and overt T2DM.
 The Vv are induced by ischemia as the intima-media undergoes positive outward remodeling.
 Additionally, the Vv angiogenesis is further induced by the inflammatory process within the shoulder region of the plaque, which is associated with the known angiogenic factors: Tissue ACE, tissue factor, cytokines and growth factors (TNF alpha, VEGF, FGF).
 MS, PD, and T2DM are associated with multiple metabolic toxicities, which are responsible for reactive oxygen species (ROS) production (table 3).
 This elevated tension of redox stress contributes to the ischemia within the plaque and induces even more angiogenesis within the plaque.

 Table 3.
-Multiple metabolic toxicities in ms and t2dm: the a-flight acronym
+Multiple metabolic toxicities in ms and t2dm: the

 In contrast arteriogenesis is induced and promoted by shear stress in normoxic conditions (table 4).
 Redox stress and ROS are elevated in the preexisting (un-remodeled) arteriolar endothelial milieu in MS, PD, and T2DM and is associated with endothelial dysfunction with decreased eNOS activity and decreased generation of eNO.
 This could result in an impaired initial vasodilatation and permeability ordinarily induced by increased shear stress in the arteriogenic process.
 Terjung RL et al. and Matsunaga T et al. have reported that arteriogenesis is eNOS and eNO dependent [42,43].
 Thus, the impairment in eNOS and eNO (due to redox stress and ROS) could impair the initiation and progression of arteriogenesis and result in a negative effect on remodeling collateralization.